 Ask yourself consciously during the course of the day whether you've used the last half hour productively, i.e. whether you've worked on important projects and tasks.
 Or did you really just make sure your brain had something to do?
 One key to increased productivity is to recognize that some tasks are important but not urgent.
 Others are both important and urgent.
 And some are neither.

-You should plan your time accordingly.
-And if you are easily distracted, you should consciously eliminate common distractions.
-For example by setting your smartphone to "Do not disturb".
-See also our Tips for working remotely.
+You should manage your time accordingly.
+And if you are easily distracted, you should consciously switch off the usual distractions.
+For example, by setting your smartphone to "Do not disturb".
+See also our tips for working remotely.

 You will often have tasks that are both important and urgent but that you don't want to do.
 For many people, tax returns would belong to this category.

 One simple trick works for me here.
 The greater my resistance to a task, the earlier in the day I have to complete it.
 We only have a limited supply of resilience and "bite" per day.
 In the morning, we're still fresh and full of energy.
 But in the afternoon, this can look very different.

 There are two advantages to doing unpleasant tasks right away: